Intel Wrestled With Chip Flaws for Months

 Continue Reading Below

-The chip makers and their customers and partners including Alphabet Inc.'s Google, Amazon.com Inc., and Microsoft Corp. had been racing to address the vulnerabilities even before word of their existence leaked out this week, with a coalition of large tech companies working together to protect their servers and issue patches to customers' computers and smartphones.
+The chip makers and their customers and partners, including Apple, Alphabet Inc.'s Google, Amazon.com Inc. and Microsoft Corp., had been racing to address the vulnerabilities even before word of their existence leaked out this week, with a coalition of large tech companies working together to protect their servers and issue patches to customers' computers and smartphones.

 The flaws, which could allow hackers to pilfer sensitive information like passwords, affect most modern chips from an array of companies.
 But Intel -- which has a dominant share of the market for chips in servers and personal computers -- was most directly affected, with its stock falling Thursday for the second consecutive day.